cloudfoundry/summit-training-classes/basics/slides/README.md

 You may need to explain what the 12 Factor manifesto is.

-For a non-operator audience, the "where to get OS CF" slide is of minimal important.
+For a non-operator audience, the "where to get OS CF" slide is of minimal importance.
 If you've got operators, they'll be keen to expand on this a little.

 ## 2. Interacting with Cloud Foundry